 In 2022, PMI began the process of updating and enhancing our Code of Conduct to align it more closely with PMI's business transformation strategy and industry best practices.
 The updated PMI Code of Conduct was reviewed and approved by the PMI Board of Directors at the end of 2022.

-B. Training and awareness raising focused on fundamental human rights and modern slavery
+B. Training and awareness raising focused on Modern Slavery

 Beside our policy framework, embedding an ethos of respect for human rights in our corporate culture starts with awareness-raising and training.